-Entheos has the privilege of partnering with USU Extension, through Salt Lake County 4-H, to provide additional opportunities for our school community.
+Entheos has the privilege of partnering with USU Extension, through Salt Lake County 4-H, to provide additional opportunities at no cost for our school community.
 4-H is a national organization that helps youth reach their full potential through engaging programs and leadership opportunities.

 These programs include:

 Students can receive focused help through small group tutoring sessions.
 Typically, this is offered in an after school setting.

 Students are able to spend time before school reading with volunteers while earning free books!

 A variety of clubs are offered after school, giving students a chance to develop skills and gain new (often lifelong!) interests.
 These include: STEM, art, cooking, sewing, natural world, and others.
 These are offered on a rotating basis, once a week or once a month, depending on club.